wp-plugins/radio-station/readme.txt

 * Reduced the size of the content field in the playlist post type
 * Some minor formatting changes to default templates
 * Added genre highlighter to the master programming schedule page
-* Added a second Update button on the bottom of the playlist edit page for convinience.
+* Added a second Update button on the bottom of the playlist edit page for convenience.
 * Added sample template for DJ user pages
 * Fixed a bug in the master schedule shortcode that messed up the table for shows that are more than two hours in duration
 * Fixed a bug in the master schedule shortcode to accomodate shows that run from late night into the following morning.